kenrestivo/firealarm/README.md

 # firealarm

-A very simple middleware to alert you if your Noir app stacktraces.
+A very simple middleware to alert you if your Ring-based (Noir, Compojure, etc) app stacktraces.

 ## Why???